The Lie: How Much Ammo Do You Need?

 PER OFFICER vs. PER INCIDENT

 If 2 or more cops shoot at the same bad guy, they may call that 2 or more shootings to increase (and standardize) their sample size, even though it was part of the same incident.
+After all, they were trying to define what an individual officer might expect to need in a gunfight.
+The tactics, behavior, and performance of officers working on a team to apprehend bad guys do not translate one-for-one with the things a lone civilian will need to do to survive a lethal assault.

 Some of Aveni’s research was able to compare shots per officer to shots per incident.
 Say you and another officer and I respond to the same disturbance.
 A bad guy on meth attacks us.
 You fire 6 shots, Sally fires 4 shots, and I fire 3 shots.
 We each fire an average of 4.33 rounds before the bad guy goes down.
 It took 13 rounds (“per incident”) to put the bad guy down.
 If you are a lone civilian fighting the same bad guy, you will need to deliver all 13 of those rounds yourself, with what you have on your body (or within arms’ reach) when the fight comes to you.
-This is true whether we hit him with every shot (which never happens), or with any given percentage of hits, as long as the civilian and the cops miss and hit at the same rate.
+This is true whether we hit him with every shot (which almost never happens), or with any given percentage of hits, as long as the civilian and the cops miss and hit at the same rate.

 MULTIPLE OFFICER INCIDENTS